In case you missed them before, here's the list of materials you'll need:

 Before I go too much farther, let me stop and explain what a ribbon punch is.
 It works just like a single-hole punch, but instead of making a round hole, it leaves 2 parallel rectangles which are designed to string ribbon through.
 You can get them in a single, hand-held punch like I used for this project, or as a larger punch designed for borders, which will punch multiple holes at the same time, while keeping them evenly spaced.

-This is what the holes look
+This is what the holes look like for a ribbon punch. |

 After your holes are places, cut a section of ribon 12 inches long, and string it through the holes.
 Tie it in a bow, being careful not to pull too tightly that it crushes the center divider between your two punched holes.